 Art has always meant more to me than just being creative.
-Art has brought peace, pain, joy, sadness, love, and has connected me with the parts of this world I love the most.
-My motivation for painting is intimate.
-My motivation for painting is something for which men have lived and died, something that we all seek and desire.
-Love.
+Art has brought peace, pain, joy, sadness, love, and has connected me with the parts of this world I care for the most.
+My motivation for painting is personal and intimate: I'm very much in love with a woman whose soul is fierce, gentle, and real.

 I share my work, my paintings, my letters to Amanda, with you.